How to Open a Bank Account in Germany: Full Guide for Foreigners

 • In some cases, a visa or residence permit

-• For business accounts – company documents and information on beneficial owners
+• For business accounts: company documents and information about the owners

-Once you have selected a bank and prepared the necessary documents, you can begin the account opening process.
-Many banks allow you to start the process online, but final account opening may require a personal visit to a branch or verification via video conference, especially for non-residents.
+Account Opening Procedure After selecting the bank and collecting all necessary documents, begin the account opening process.
+Most banks allow you to start online, but actual account opening may require a visit to a branch or verification via video conference, particularly for non-residents.

-Once your application is approved, the bank will provide you with all the tools you need to access the account, including bank cards and access to online banking.
-It is important to familiarise yourself with the terms and conditions of the account, including service fees and transaction limits.
+Activating and Using the Account Once approved, the bank will provide access to the account through various means, including bank cards and online banking.
+Ensure you familiarize yourself with the account’s terms and conditions, particularly regarding service fees and transaction limits.

 Can a foreigner open a bank account in Germany?

-In the era of globalisation, when the movement of people and capital between countries is becoming more and more commonplace, issues of financial services for foreigners in Germany are of particular relevance.
-As one of the world’s leading economies, Germany attracts many foreign professionals, students, entrepreneurs and investors.
-For many of them, opening a bank account in the country becomes a top priority.
-In this article we will look at whether foreigners can open a bank account in Germany and what steps need to be taken to do so.
+Issues concerning foreigners’ financial services in Germany are highly relevant in the era of globalization, when cross-border mobility of people and capital has become common.
+Being one of the leading world economies, Germany attracts lots of foreign professionals, students, entrepreneurs, and investors; for many of them, opening a bank account in this country turns out to be a top priority.
+The article will, therefore, look at whether one can open a bank account in Germany as a foreigner and the procedure to be followed.

 Types of bank accounts

-• Current account (Girokonto): Used for daily transactions such as receiving salaries, paying bills and making bank transfers.
+Current account (Girokonto): The current account is utilized for day-to-day transactions, including receiving salaries, paying bills, and bank transfers.

-• Savings account (Sparkonto): Designed to accumulate funds and usually offers higher interest rates than a current account.
+Savings account (Sparkonto): The savings account is intended to be used for accumulating money and, as such, offers higher interest rates compared to a current account.

 Documents required

-• Proof of residence address in Germany (e.g. residence registration, Anmeldung)
+• Proof of residence address in Germany, for example in the form of residence registration – Anmeldung

 • For non-residents – proof of foreign address of residence

-• Visa, residence permit or other documents proving the right to stay in the country, if applicable
+• Visa and/or residence permit or other documents confirming the right to stay in the country, if required

-The process of opening an account begins with selecting a bank and account type.
-Many German banks offer the option to start the process online, but you may be required to attend a bank branch in person to complete the account opening.
-Some banks offer verification services via video call, which is especially convenient for foreigners.
+The procedure for opening an account starts with choosing a bank and the type of account.
+Most German banks allow the beginning of the process to be done online, but sometimes you need to physically visit a bank branch to complete the opening of the account.
+Some offer webcams for verification, which is pretty convenient for foreigners.

 Open bank account in Germany online